codeforamerica/w-drive-extractor/README.md

 ##### TODO Features:

-+ Allow schema input to specify relationships between tables
++ Formal foreign key relationshps between table relations in Postgres

 ### Sample Usage

-Below is an example of extracting data from Excel and loading it into a local [postgres database](http://postgresapp.com/):
+Below is an example of extracting data from Excel and loading it into a local [postgres database](http://postgresapp.com/) with defined relationships.
+NOTE: This implementation is still fragile and likely to be dependent on the fact that to_relations is the last table in the list below.

     import datetime